abatilo/typed-json-dataclass/.github/PULL_REQUEST_TEMPLATE.md

 ## Types of changes

-What types of changes does your code introduce to sanic-swagger?
+What types of changes does your code introduce to typed-json-dataclass?
 _Put an `x` in the boxes that apply_

 - [ ] Bugfix (non-breaking change which fixes an issue)